rust-lang/surveys/surveys/2021-trademark-survey/questions.md

 - No
 - Yes, but only if it’s used for something that has nothing to do with software
-- Yes, and the license must qualify as Open Source
+- Yes, and the license must be an Open Source license

 > **justification**
 >